TeamMood/teammood.github.com/_posts/2022-03-09-digital-nomadism-neoruralism-…-the-new-ways-of-working.markdown

 Digital nomad communities have flourished all around the world, usually in countries where the cost of living is more affordable than that of the country of origin.
 According to the Lonely Planet, [the Lisbon Digital Nomads Facebook group gathers nearly 19,000 members](https://www.lonelyplanet.com/articles/digital-nomads-remote-working-lisbon){: target="_blank" rel="noopener"}, and arranges weekly meetups for networking, socializing, eating…

-But this urge for freedom only concerned a handful of happy few two years ago, until the pandemic came along...
+But this urge for freedom only concerned a handful of happy few two years ago, until the pandemic came along…

 ## **The “Great Resignation” and the new expectations of the workers**